Dear friends and patients,

 2. We will escort you into our office directly to your treatment room and review your conditions before we start.

 4. You will remove your mask and Dr. Mintzer or his hygienist will don PPE before beginning.

 INTERESTING FEATURES OF COVID-19

 - Masks!
 Masks!
 Masks!
-Facial coverings are crucial and may be much more important than hand washing.
+Facial coverings are crucial and are much more important than hand washing.

 - Mutants & Variants: The coronavirus is large for it's class and contains some "proofreading" instructions to maintain the fidelity of its copies.
 This makes it generally more stable over time and easier to target a vaccine against.
 Variant virus's have been detected that affect transmission/symptoms, but should not greatly effect the targeting by vaccines.
 These "variants of concern" include "escape mutants" that may adapt to vaccinated human hosts.
 In either case, vaccination has been repeatedly demonstrated over millions of people to reduce the severity of disease, as well as its transmissability.
 No one likes to get the vaccine, but it's still highly effective and many require minor boosting over time, unlike the poliovirus vaccine, to cite one example, has been with us for over 70 years and the decades old vaccine targeted against it is still effective.